isc-projects/stork/doc/install.rst

     registration completed successfully

-A server administrator must approve the registration request via the web UI before the machine can be monitored.
-Visit the ``Services -> Machines`` page.
-Click the ``Unauthorized`` button located above the list of machines on the right side.
+A server administrator must approve the registration request via the web UI before a machine can be monitored.
+Visit the ``Services -> Machines`` page in the Stork UI, and click the ``Unauthorized`` button located above the list of machines on the right side.
 This list contains all machines pending registration approval.
-Before authorizing the machine, ensure that the agent token displayed on this list is the same as the agent token in the agent's logs or the ``/var/lib/stork-agent/tokens/agent-token.txt`` file.
+Before authorizing a machine, ensure that the agent token displayed on this list is the same as the agent token in the agent's logs or the ``/var/lib/stork-agent/tokens/agent-token.txt`` file.
 If they match, click on the ``Action`` button and select ``Authorize``.
 The machine